About Me

 Walert - Your Open Day FAQ Buddy

-Woi wurrung / Boon wurrung word for ‘possum’, Walert is a conversational agent that answers questions about prgrams at the RMIT School of Computing Technolgies.
-We used CIDDA-GPT (an in-house deployed large language model) to rephrase questions and answers in an existing Frequently Asked Questions document for the School of Computing Technologies to train the conversation model of Walert.
+Woi wurrung / Boon wurrung word for ‘possum’, Walert is a conversational agent that answers questions about prgrams at the RMIT School of Computing Technolgies (SCT).
+We used an in-house deployed large language model to rephrase questions and answers in an existing Frequently Asked Questions document for SCT programs to train the conversation model of Walert.
+We built an evaluation framework to compare the effectiveness of intent-based and Retrieval-Augmented Generation (RAG) architectures for customized chatbots.

 Walert - Your Open Day FAQ Buddy